 Body comparison: Canon 77D vs Nikon D5600

 The physical size and weight of the Canon 77D and the Nikon D5600 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 77D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (8 percent) than the Canon 77D.
 Moreover, the D5600 is markedly lighter (14 percent) than the 77D.
 In this context, it is worth noting that neither the 77D nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (77D) and the Nikon Lens Catalog (D5600).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.